Defense During Your DMV Hearing

 of the story before a hearing officer.
 After hearing the facts of the

-stop and the arrest, the officer will then determine whether or not there
+stop and the arrest, the hearing officer will then determine whether or

-were actually strong enough grounds for the officer to issue a driver's
+not there were actually strong enough grounds to issue a driver's

 license suspension.
 In some cases, it is possible to show that the arresting